InContextReporting/slate/source/index.html.md

 React Native setup requires additional steps to create a native iOS to React bridge.

+To install, run `npm install react-native-chatbot-sdk --save` from the React Native project folder.

-Copy `RNChatbotSDK.m` and `RNChatbotSDK.swift` into your project.
+Copy `RNChatbotSDK.m` and `RNChatbotSDK.swift` from node_modules/react-native-chatbot-sdk/ios into your project.
 You will be prompted to create a bridging header.
 Accept and place the additional `#import` statements into the header.

 # Initialization